MicrosoftDocs/windows-dev-docs/windows-apps-src/debug-test-perf/deploying-and-debugging-uwp-apps.md

 ### Requirements
 To utilize the advanced remote deployment options, you must satisfy the following requirements:
-* Have Visual Studio 2015 Update 3 installed with Windows 10 Tools 1.4.1 (which includes the Windows 10 Anniversary Update SDK)
+* Have Visual Studio 2015 Update 3 or some later Visual Studio release installed with Windows 10 Tools 1.4.1 or later(which includes the Windows 10 Anniversary Update SDK) We recommend that you use the latest version of Visual Studio with updates to ensure you get all the newest development and security features.
 * Target a Windows 10 Anniversary Update Xbox remote device or Windows 10 Creators Update PC
 * Use Universal Authentication mode